-Hence the intrinsic necessity of a strong desire to understand each other.
+Hence the intrinsic necessity of a strong Desire to Uderstand each other.

-From the perspective of Personal Development, the type of listening we are most interested in is empathetic - or the same thing, empathic - listening that achieves a purpose.
+From the cognitive perspective of Personal Development, the type of listening we are most interested in is empathetic - or the same thing, empathic - listening that accomplishes a purpose.
 In other words, intelligent effective listening.
 Small talk has it’s place, but it has little to do with communication.

-Excellent listening skills are complementary to cooperation, enabling us to execute our lives, careers and relationships in a satisfying flow.
-Listening skills are even more crucial to collaboration, helping to maintain the harmony essential to outstanding shared creativity.
+Excellent listening skills are complementary to cooperation, enabling us to execute our lives, careers, and relationships, in a satisfying flow.
+Listening skills are even more pertinent to collaboration, helping to maintain harmony that is essential to achieving outstanding shared creativity.

 Effective listening is a shared function.
 All parties involved must take part in shaping the end result to everyone’s satisfaction.

-The importance of listening can be recognized by the amazing ease and smoothness – and productive speed - Humans can work together with, when two or more people who possess and practice effective listening skills, get together to achieve a given result.
+The importance of listening can be recognized by the ease and smoothness, and productive speed, Humans can work together with, when two or more people who possess and practice effective listening skills, get together to achieve a Desired result.

-A major reason for this happy state of affairs is that attentive listeners understand the importance of listening, and do not suffer the frustrations individuals with little or no developed ability to listen, constantly face.
+A major reason for this happy state of affairs, is attentive listeners understand the importance of listening, and do not suffer the frustrations individuals with an undeveloped ability to listen, constantly face.

 A weapon’s only use is destructive.
 So true is it - as we sow, so shall we reap.

 Attentive listeners can expect a happy state of affairs.
 Non attentive listeners can expect an unhappy state of affairs.
-The immutable Laws of Nature are at work when we attempt, or refuse, to communicate.
+It is that simple.
+Immutable Laws of Nature are set in motion when we attempt, or refuse, to communicate.
 We ignore Nature at our peril.

 Becoming a better listener is to a great degree a matter of changing our habits.

 We owe it to ourself to improve our listening skills.
-Our listening ability has a pivotal impact on our relationships, our career, and our adeptness to navigate life in a wholly competent manner.
+One's overarching ability to listen has a pivotal impact on our relationships, our career, and our adeptness to navigate life in a wholly competent manner.

 We all want the other parties to listen.
-Personal Development is the most influential thing you can do for oneself.
-Listening to another is the next most influential thing you can do.
-Listening expands our mind.
+Personal Development is the most influential thing you can do for your self.
+Listening to another Human Being is the next most influential thing you can do.

-It is from this foundation of an expanding mind that one can confidently work towards achieving their dreams and positively influence whatever matter is important to them.
+From this foundation of an Expanding Mind, one can confidently work towards attaining their dreams, and positively influence whatever matter is important to them.